 It was quite striking to be out on a beautiful late summer Friday night and see cyclists everywhere, from neighborhood streets to busier arterials to the “floating bridge” along the river, with “bike corrals” jammed outside of local businesses and half the pedestrians seeming to clutch a helmet.
 I quickly had to adjust my New York City mentality, and I tried, with Mapes and company, not to violate signals.
 Given that I was suffering from an insomnia-and-jet-lagged kind of fugue state, I should have at this point been exhausted, but the whole effect was exhilarating.
 Here’s a short photo tour — via iPhone, hence the quality.

 This entry was posted on Tuesday, September 15th, 2009 at 5:25 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.